pflb/Grafana.Perfmon.Dashboard/README.md

 # Grafana.Perfmon.Dashboard
-Шаблон для Grafana для анализа метрик Perfmon полученных с помощью Telegraf и сохраняемых в InfluxDB
+Template for Grafana to analyse Perfmon metrics obtained with Telegraf and stored in InfluxDB.